 When I took over the salon space, it was under the understanding that the road in front of the location was going to be widened and the mall was going to be torn down in the process.
 My original plan was to relocate.

 In the meantime, the I-35 collapsed over the Mississippi River and all the funds that were going to our little project were diverted to rebuild the bridge.
 The Federal Government, horrified at the state of our infrastructure, pledged to rebuild our roads, but we had to act fast.
-Our little mall was spared as a cost savings and we were going to stay in business!
+Our little mall was spared as a cost a saving and we were going to stay in business!
 I reinvested in my salon by purchasing new gel mats, hood dryers, and shampoo chairs.

 Then road construction started and, lo and behold, the setback between our building and the new widened road became zero.
 I no longer had the funds to rebuild elsewhere and I really wasn’t interested in the city’s relocation package.
 It was a perfect opportunity to move to a more temperate climate!